pavdwest/stepper/README.md

 # Details

 * Task (`task.rb`): A small unit of work.
-In the `process.yaml` each task has:
+In your `process.yaml` each task has:

-    * `type`: Name of the class that extends the Task class.
-Must be exact as class instances are created based on this string
+    * `type`: Task classname.
+The class must extend the Task class.
+Instance of the task is created with reflection.

     * `input`: A hash object that will be passed into the task constructor.
 Can contain anything.

-    * `parent_task_name`: A reference to the another task instance will automatically be recorded on the relevant task for easy reference.
-This allows easily using the output of one task in another.
+     * `parent_task_name`: A reference to another task that is part of the process.
+A reference to that task will be stored on this task which allows easily utilising its output.

 * Process: (`process.rb`): A collection of sequential tasks to be performed.